Alliance Trust sets up English companies ahead of Scotland vote

 Garrett-Cox said Alliance Trusts' clients, 80 percent based in England, had become increasingly concerned about the impact independence would have on money invested with the firm.
 The firm has gross assets of more than 3.2 billion pounds, according to its website.

-"What is very clear from conversations ... we've had with our customers is that this is at the top of their list of risks, and that's why we felt that we needed to be completely transparent about what's happening here," she said.
+"What is very clear from conversations and communications we've had with our customers is that this is at the top of their list of risks, and that's why we felt that we needed to be completely transparent about what's happening here," she said.

-Alliance did not say if it envisaged moving its operations or just its legal domicile in the event of a "yes" vote.
+However Alliance Trust did not say if it envisaged moving all its operations or just its legal domicile in the event of a "yes" vote.

-Responding to the Alliance Trust statement, Scotland's Finance Secretary John Swinney reiterated Scotland - which already has a form of devolved government - would keep the pound even if it splits from the UK.

-"The issues raised by Alliance Trust are entirely addressed by the propositions put forward by the Scottish Government and show exactly why our proposals for a formal currency area are the right proposals," Swinney said.

 INDEPENDENCE IMPLICATIONS